10 Great PSP Games with a vulnerability

 This one started a long era of “save game exploits” on the PSP.
 Fanjita and n00bz found a buffer overflow vulnerability in the savegames of GTA-LCS.
 This allowed users to run the noobz eLoader, and later on, downgraders.

-Sony quickly patched this one with a firmware update, and Rockstar also updated their game.
+Sony quickly patched this one with a firmware update, and released a “new” version of the game that required to install the patched firmware.
 People wanting to hack their PSP had to be careful not to buy an updated version of the UMD.
 This is the only time in the PSP history that an exploited game got a UMD update.

 Funny anecdote, this vulnerability got reused a second time by Noobz almost a year later, in what was called the goofy exploit, when it was discovered that sony had incorrectly patched the vulnerability.
 This one has a special place in my heart, as the GTA exploit is what I first used to run eLoader and scummVM on my psp phat!